Scaling your business is all about adopting new habits, upgrading processes and paying attention to – and believing in — your own success.

 Join the new group you’re forming; check out your new program; get your latest new free gift, etc…

-Arrange an interview or guest post from an expert your subscribers follow and admire – or be an interview subject or write a guest post on theirs.
+Arrange an interview or guest post from an expert your subscribers follow and admire.
+Be a be guest on a fellow expert’s podcast, or write a post or article to be featured on their media.
 Most effective of all, see if you can entice a fellow expert to appear on a Livestream with you.

 Make it a part of your team process that your team members not only use your guides and guidelines, but also checklists, to ensure there are zero omissions and mistakes.